ryntab/ProcessWire-Sentry/README.md

 This ProcessWire module integrates Sentry error tracking into your ProcessWire back-end, with additional support for front-end error tracing through the Sentry JS SDK.

-## 🚧 This module is not production ready

 ## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)